Economic history of the United States: Great Depression: 1929–1941

-1 in 1929 dollars2 1935–39 = 100

 Spending

-Government spending increased from 8.0% of GNP under Herber Hoover in 1932 to 10.2% of GNP in 1936.
+Government spending increased from 8.0% of GNP under Herbert Hoover in 1932 to 10.2% of GNP in 1936.
 Franklin D. Roosevelt balanced the "regular" budget the emergency budget was funded by debt, which increased from 33.6% of GNP in 1932 to 40.9% in 1936.
 Deficit spending had been recommended by some economists, most notably the Briton John Maynard Keynes.
 Roosevelt met Keynes but did not pay attention to his recommendations.
 After a meeting with Keynes, who kept drawing diagrams, Roosevelt remarked that "He must be a mathematician rather than a political economist".
 John Keynes' approach to the Great Depression could have been a solution.
 His method was to keep the feds spending as much as they could even on random purchases but the money had to keep moving.
 It is believed that if America went through with John Keynes plan the Great Depression could have been avoided entirely.
 The Feds started to spend more when President Roosevelt came into office as the federal government doubled income tax rates in 1932.
 Total government tax revenues as a percentage of GDP shot up from 10.8% in 1929 to 16.6% in 1933.
 Higher tax rates tended to reduce consumption and aggregate demand.
-Spending would go up and America would get out of the great depression when World War II happened after Japan’s attack on American forces in Pearl Harbor in December 1941 led to much sharper increases in government purchases, and the economy pushed quickly into an inflationary gap.
+Spending would go up and America would get out of the great depression when World War II happened after Japan's attack on American forces in Pearl Harbor in December 1941 led to much sharper increases in government purchases, and the economy pushed quickly into an inflationary gap.